Yellow-faced parrotlet: Social

 Yellow-faced parrotlets are very social; they roost communally in flocks of up to 70 pairs.

 Calls are quiet tweets and chirps.

 Reproduction

 Yellow-faced parrotlets typically breed between March and April; females lay clutches of 3-6 small white eggs.
 Yellow-faced parrotlets actually do not build nests but chew and rearrange wood shavings into shallow depressions on the ground.

 Diet

 Yellow-faced parrotlets mainly feed on cactus and tree fruits, seeds, flowers, and grass and wheat seeds.

 Aviculture

 Because of their Vulnerable status, yellow-faced parrotlets are very rare in captivity.
 Illegal pet traders in its range capture wild birds every year, though this practice is not very lucrative and merits severe punishment.
-It is estimated that fewer than 50 captive yellow-faced parrotlets in the U.S., though this number is simply a guess.
+It is estimated that there are fewer than 50 captive yellow-faced parrotlets in the U.S., though this number is simply a guess.
 They are easy to breed in captivity, which aids many organizations, such as the International Parrotlet Society, in maintaining successful breeding programs in efforts to conserve this species.